cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-Additionally, the protocol suggests the privateStore paths for the `nextSequenceSend` , `channelPath` and `channelCreator` variable.
+Additionally, the ICS-04 suggests the privateStore paths for the `nextSequenceSend` , `channelPath` and `channelCreator` variable.
 Private paths are meant to be used locally in the chain.
 Thus their specification can be arbitrary changed by implementors at their will.

 - The `nextSequenceSend` is stored separately in the privateStore and tracks the sequence number for the next packet to be sent for a given source clientId.